-Native Tree Removal.
-Generally means the destruction of any protected tree or the alteration of any protected tree which may adversely affect the health and survival of the tree. -Includes "removal of a tree."
+Native Tree Removal Generally means the destruction of any protected tree or the alteration of any protected tree which may adversely affect the health and survival of the tree.
+Includes "removal of a tree."
 Routine trimming and pruning is not considered tree removal for the purpose of this Chapter.

-Natural Disaster. -Any situation in which the natural force or forces which destroyed a structure were beyond the control of the owner.
+Natural Disaster.
+Any situation in which the natural force or forces which destroyed a structure were beyond the control of the owner. including fire, flood, storm, explosion, landslide, earthquake, or other similar conditions.

-Nature Preserves (land use). -This land use consists of sites with environmental resources intended to be preserved in their natural state.
+Nature Preserves (land use).
+This land use consists of sites with environmental resources intended to be preserved in their natural state.

-Negative Declaration. -A written statement describing the reasons that a proposed project that is not otherwise exempt from the California Environmental Quality Act (CEQA) will not have a significant adverse effect on the environment and, therefore, does not require the preparation of an Environmental Impact Report (EIR).
+Negative Declaration.
+A written statement describing the reasons that a proposed project that is not otherwise exempt from the California Environmental Quality Act (CEQA) will not have a significant adverse effect on the environment and, therefore, does not require the preparation of an Environmental Impact Report (EIR).
 Please refer to CEQA Guidelines Section 15369.5 for a complete definition of a Negative Declaration.

-New Development. -For purposes of applying Section 30212 of the Coastal Act only, new development consists of any development other than the following:
+New Development-(coastal).
+For purposes of applying Section 30212 of the Coastal Act only, new development consists of any development other than the following: